 ADSL uses the copper network which provides a dedicated line to your property so there’s bandwidth available just for you and the connection from our network to your property won’t slow down in peak times like nights and weekends.

 However, you’ll have a better experience if you upgrade to VDSL or fibre.
-80% of the country can access VDSL now, so chances are it’s available at your place.
+A huge 80 percent of the country can access VDSL now, so chances are it’s available at your place.
 VDSL plans generally cost the same as ADSL.
 Just use our broadband checker to see if you can access better options at your place then contact an internet provider.
-They will upgrade your plan and may send out a new router.
+They will upgrade your plan and send out a new modem.
 Easy!

 Unlike ADSL, VDSL and fibre, the signal is shared with everyone using the network, which means performance can diminish at peak times when more people are trying to get online.